-List the project's three bi

-Description Factors that Contributed to this Success

-List other successes tha the team would like highlighted:

-Description Factors that Contributed to this Success

-,

-•

-provement along with high-impact improvemen

-List areas of potential im provement along with high-impact improvement Strategies for improvement
+.
+List the project's three b iggest successes.
+Description Factors that Contributed to this Success t the team would like highlighted: Description Factors that Contributed to this Success List areas of notantial im provement along with high impactime revenue provement along with high-impact improvemen .
+List areas of potential im trategies: Description provement along with high-impact improvement Strategies for improvement trategies: trategies: trategies:

-List areas of potential im rategies:

-List areas of potential im rategies:

-List areas of potential im rategies: